centreon/centreon-archived/doc/en/installation/from_VM.rst

 You can download in Centreon web site, VM already installed.

 These VMs are in OVF format and have been tested for VMWare infrastructure.
-The following procedure have been done for VSphere Client in 5.1 version
+The following procedure have been done for VSphere Client in 5.1 version and VirtualBox 5.1

 Import
 ------